RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_2_Notes.md

 - **Cloud-based Threat Intelligence Services:**
   - Leverages cloud-based intelligence to identify and mitigate threats.

-# Virtual private netowrks (VPNS)
+# Virtual Private Networks (VPNs)

+## VPN
-VPN: a network security service that changes your public IP address and hides your virtual location so that you can keep your data private when you are using a public network like the internet.
+A VPN (Virtual Private Network) is a network security service that changes your public IP address and hides your virtual location to keep your data private when using a public network like the internet.
-- encrypts your data in transit
+- **Encryption:** Encrypts your data in transit.
-- encapsulates your data in transit
+- **Encapsulation:** Encapsulates your data in transit.

+### Encapsulation
-Encapsulation: a process performed by a VPN service that protects your data by wrapping sensitive data in other packets.
+Encapsulation is a process performed by a VPN service that protects your data by wrapping sensitive data in other packets.
-- allows for your personal data to be encrpyted, while letting the router know the destination.
+- Allows for your personal data to be encrypted while letting the router know the destination.

+### VPN Tunnel
-VPN tunnel: an encrpyted tunnel between your device and the VPN server, which is unhackable without a cryptographic key
+A VPN tunnel is an encrypted tunnel between your device and the VPN server, which is unhackable without a cryptographic key.